 A recent story on AutoIndustriya likewise detailed a Cavite resident’s experience of the expressway.
 From Bacoor to Quezon City, it took driver Anton Andres less than 40 minutes while travelling on an average speed of 54 kilometres per hour.
 Meanwhile, Skyway Stage 3 has a speed limit of 60 kilometres per hour.

-More importantly, with more vehicles using Skyway Stage 3 starting 2021, Filipinos can enjoy a smoother traffic low in other major thoroughfares in Metro Manila.
+With more vehicles using Skyway Stage 3 starting 2021, Filipinos can enjoy smoother traffic low in other major thoroughfares in Metro Manila.
 But that’s not all, those who will use it until February 2021 can enjoy toll-free access, which is part of SMC’s opening benefits.

 All images credited to Ramon Ang | Official Facebook Page